chuahxinyu/cissa-summerhack-2023/README.md

-<h1 align="center">Untitled Resume Creator [TODO change this]</h1>

-> Create Resumes in a jiffy [TODO change this]
+## 💡 Inspiration
+Creating a resume can be a stressful task, especially if you are unsure how to format and arrange the content in a way that is both visually appealing and professional.
+Having recognised this need, our team aimed to develop a resume generator with an user-friendly interface, an easy user information input system, seamless process of input and generating output.

+## 📔 What it does
-> Create your resume in just a few minutes with Resume Generator!
-Fill out your personal information, choose from our templates and customize to make your unique resume look just the way you'd like.
+As per the name, Resume Lab creates a resume in just a few minute.
+Fill out personal information, choose from our templates and customize to make your unique resume look just the way you'd like, then you will be able to download it.

-# 🔨 Getting Started

-# ✨Feature 1

-- gif
-- description

-# Feature 2

-- gif
-- description
+One of the most notable features is real-time preview - when entering your information and choosing a template, users will be able to view the preview of the resume.

+Our website allows many ways of customisation for a variety of users at different job search stages, such as arranging content by sections, choosing from a template gallery, optional input fields, etc.

+## 💻 How we built it
+* Frontend: ReactJS, TypeScript, Vite
+* CI/CD: GitHub Pages, GitHub Actions
+* Other Tools: Figma, Miro

+## 🔍 Challenges we ran into
+* GitHub merge conflicts are the bane of Xin Yu's existence
+* Finding good pdf-related npm packages for our creating and previewing pdfs (and navigating horrible documentation and dumb issues with spacing)

+## 🎊 Accomplishments that we're proud of
+* So happy to have been able to create a fully-functional MVP despite our busy schedules, limited time and energy
+* Learnt how to time travel with git
+* Got better at TypeScript
+* Learnt/Taught React (some of us knew React and some were starting from scratch, so proud of vockiii for picking it up so quickly!!)
+* Not pulling any all-nighters

+## 🧭 What's next
+* More customisation options - adding sections
+* Supporting other file formats beyond PDF